 Chemical & Microscopic

-Concrete quality, durability
+Concrete quality, durability and deterioration

 Surface Hardness